Carey Bailey: Toronto Argonauts

 In January 2019, Bailey became the defensive line coach for the Toronto Argonauts of the Canadian Football League (CFL).
-During the 2019 season, the Argos finished the regular season tied for fifth in sacks after finishing in place in 2018.
+During the 2019 season, the Argos finished the regular season tied for fifth in sacks after finishing last in 2018.
 Defensive tackle Cleyon Laing was named an Eastern Conference All-Star and finished the 2019 season one sack shy of matching a career high despite missing three games due to a knee injury.

 Ottawa Redblacks

 In February 2020, Bailey became the defensive line coach for the Ottawa Redblacks of the CFL.
 After the 2020 CFL season was cancelled Bailey returned to coach the defensive line for the 2021 season in which DE Praise Martin-Oguike and DT Davon Coleman established themselves as two of the most productive defenders in the CFL.
-Bailey resigned prior to the start of the 2022 season in order to be closer to his family in the US.